E-cigarettes & Youth Risk

 What does the Surgeon General say?

 E-cigarettes were initially developed and marketed as a substitute for combustible cigarettes.
-While they may be less harmful than regular cigarettes when used solely as a form of cessation, they are not an FDA-approved quit aid and most contain nicotine – a highly addictive drug.
+However, they are not an FDA-approved quit aid and most contain nicotine—a highly addictive drug.
+In fact, according to the Surgeon Generalʼs 2020 Smoking Cessation report, there is “inadequate evidence to conclude that e-cigarettes increase smoking cessation.”

 Also alarming is the fact that e-cigarette companies are using the same advertising tactics the tobacco industry has used for decades to persuade a new generation of young people to use their products.
 Companies use celebrities, sexual content, and claims of independence to glamorize these addictive products and make them appealing to young people.